rgdd/ctor/proposals/relay/single-bounce.md

    3. On any other outcome than valid proof (including timeout), immediately toss a biased coin [order: ~20% auditor(s)], either send SFO to auditor(s) or bounce to CTR, then (optional) remove SFO from buffer and `break` loop.
-4. Close all circuits from step 2 and `goto 1`.
+4. Close all circuits from step 2 and goto step 1.